A higher rank Racah algebra and the $\mathbb{Z}_2^{n}$ Laplace-Dunkl operator: Connection coefficients and representations of

 and similarly for the other basis by replacing $\omega$ by $\mu$.
 We set $\omega_{j_1}^{12}=\mu_{j_1}^{12}$.
 The connection coefficients become:

 with $\lambda_{1234}$, $\lambda_3$ and $\lambda_4$ the scalar belonging to the central generators $C_{1234}$, $C_{3}$ and $C_4$.
 The observations made above can now be used to obtain the action of $C_{124}$ and $C_{34}$ on the basis vectors $\phi_{j_1, j_2}$.
 To find the action of other generators one must consider the relations of the basis $\{\phi_{j_1,j_2}\}$ with other subalgebra-type bases and check that the scheme allows to determine the action of all generators in this way.
 To address these points, it is useful to have the following picture in terms of a recoupling graph.
-Let every maximal Abelian subalgebra be represented by a vertex.
+Let every labelling Abelian subalgebra be represented by a vertex.
 Two vertices are connected by an edge if the corresponding bases only differ by one generator.
 Every edge thus represents a change of basis where the connection coefficients are univariate Racah polynomials.

 Since the graph is connected, there is a path taking any given basis to all the others.
 The connection coefficients between any two bases are thus obtained by iterating along the edges of the path the procedure we described in the case of algebras with one element in common.
 The resulting overlap coefficients will be given by products of univariate Racah polynomials.
-Furthermore, since all generators are part of a maximal Abelian algebras (as is seen on the graph) and are diagonal in the basis attached to this algebra, the knowledge of the connection coefficients allows to obtain the action of all generators in a given fixed basis.
+Furthermore, since all generators are part of a labelling Abelian algebra (as is seen on the graph) and are diagonal in the basis attached to this algebra, the knowledge of the connection coefficients allows to obtain the action of all generators in a given fixed basis.

 It is straightforward to see how these considerations extend from $R(4)$ to $R(n)$.
-We shall close this section by showing for arbitrary rank and using the recoupling graph that all bases associated to maximal Abelian algebras are related and that the representation in a selected subalgebra-type basis can be fully characterized. \begin{proposition} The recoupling graph of $R(n)$ is connected. \end{proposition} \begin{proof} Any basis is a permutation of $\mathbf{CK}$-extensions of any other basis.
-Any permutation can be written as a succession of transpositions.
-It will suffice to prove that there exists a path between any pair of bases that differ by a transposition Consider the following maximal Abelian subalgebra in $R(n)$:
+We shall close this section by showing for arbitrary rank and using the recoupling graph that all bases associated to labelling Abelian algebras are related and that the representation in a selected subalgebra-type basis can be fully characterized. \begin{proposition} The recoupling graph of $R(n)$ is connected. \end{proposition} \begin{proof} Any basis is a permutation of $\mathbf{CK}$-extensions of any other basis.
+Any permutation can be written as a succession of adjacent transpositions.
+It will suffice to prove that there exists a path between any pair of bases that differ by an adjacent transposition.
+Consider the following labelling Abelian subalgebra in $R(n)$: